atolab/zenoh-web/content/docs/migration_1.0/MigrationGuide-v0.11.x-v1.0.md

 This guide is here to ease the transition to Zenoh 1.0.0 for our users!

 ## Value is gone, long live ZBytes
+We have replaced `Value` with `ZBytes` and `Encoding`.
+`Zbytes` is the type core to data representation in Zenoh.
+All API's have be reworked to accept `ZBytes` or something that can be converted into a `ZBytes`.

-We have replaced Value with `ZBytes` and `Encoding`, and added a number of conversion implementations such that user defined structs can be serialized into ZBytes, sent via Zenoh, and de-serialized from `ZBytes` with ease.
+We have added a number of conversion implementations for language primitives as well as methods to seamlessly allow user defined structs to be serialized into `ZBytes`.
+`Sample`'s payloads are now `ZBytes`, `Publishers`, `Queryables` and `Subscribers` now expect `ZBytes` for all their interfaces.

-Each Language bindings will have their own specifics of Serializing and Deserializing.
+Each Language bindings will have their own specifics of Serializing and Deserializing, but for the most part it will involve implementing a serialize / deserialize function for your datatype or make use of auto-generated conversations for composite types.

 ## Encoding